/ 5 min read /

 • Powerful delivery capabilities via Email/Slack Schedule and Alerts, Shareable links and Embedded Analytics

-• Git version control available: Commit your analytics code to Git and track every change, perform branching, code reviews to ensure accurate analytics workflow.
+• Git version control available: Commit your analytics code to Git and track every change, and perform branching, code reviews to ensure accurate analytics workflow.

-• Define business logic, modeling and datasets using Holistics's custom DSL language (similar to LookML) for analytics.
+• Define business logic, modeling, and datasets using Holistics's custom DSL language (similar to LookML) for analytics

-• Seamless dbt integration: Perform data modeling and transformation at dbt layer, and push those definitions to Holistics BI layer.
+• Seamless dbt integration: Perform data modeling and transformation at dbt layer, and push those definitions to Holistics BI layer

 • Young product with some features still in progress